Piyush-Kumar95/TechMessenger-Chat-Application/README.md

 - Clean and responsive Android UI
 - Message storage and retrieval using backend/database integration
 - Secure and efficient communication system

+# Technologies Used:
+- Java (Android Development)
+- Android Studio
+- Firebase / Backend Database (if used)
+- XML for UI Design
+- Git & GitHub for version control